huynhngocsonuit2000github/azure-900-204/Practice/Case 1.1.1.3. Azure Load Balancer/Brainstorm.md

 # 1. Basic application

-- [WIP]: Expose your Web API via a Public IP + Load Balancer, with the ability to scale to more VMs.
+- Expose your Web API via a Public IP + Load Balancer, with the ability to scale to more VMs.

 Architecture